 Where the “accident” stories are coming from — and how to spot weak sources

-When I traced the claim, it mainly showed up on smaller blogs, rumor sites and social feeds that often repackage hearsay or misinterpreted items.
+When we traced the claim, it mainly showed up on smaller blogs, rumor sites and social feeds that often repackage hearsay or misinterpreted items.
 Those sites will often use click-oriented headlines and republish content without established editorial standards.

 Snopes and fact-checking archives show there’s a history of misleading or fabricated items circulating about Trey Gowdy in past years; reputable fact-checkers track similar behavior for many public figures.

 By contrast, when real incidents involving public figures happen (medical emergencies, criminal charges, serious crashes), you’ll typically see same-day reporting from at least one major news wire (e.g., Reuters, AP) and follow-up articles from local newspapers; official spokespeople or verified social accounts will often post a statement as well.
-I used those expectations as a test for this claim and found no such corroboration.

 - Search major news wires first.

-I checked Reuters, AP, NYTimes, BBC and other national outlets for reports about a Trey Gowdy car accident.
+We checked Reuters, AP, NYTimes, BBC and other national outlets for reports about a Trey Gowdy car accident.
 Major incidents almost always show up here first.
 (If nothing appears, flag the claim as unverified and continue investigating. - Check respected fact-checking sites.

 Visit Snopes, FactCheck.org, PolitiFact and similar organizations.
 They often identify and debunk viral hoaxes and will cite primary sources when they can.
 For Gowdy, these trackers record a pattern of false claims circulating about him in the past. - Look for primary sources and official statements.